The American Academy of Family Physicians, which I am a member, accepts money from Coca-Cola. Wow.

-The AAFP today announced a corporate partnership with The Coca-Cola Co., in which the beverage giant will provide a grant for the Academy to develop consumer education content related to beverages and sweeteners for the AAFP's award-winning consumer health and wellness Web site, FamilyDoctor.org.
+The AAFP once announced a corporate partnership with The Coca-Cola Co., in which the beverage giant will provide a grant for the Academy to develop consumer education content related to beverages and sweeteners for the AAFP's award-winning consumer health and wellness Web site, FamilyDoctor.org.

 Now it comes full circle.
 The drug industry manipulates and controls the drug information given to doctors and now soda companies fund the nutrition information.
 Good work guys!
 Even if the AAFP changes their mind due to public outcry it won’t be enough for me.
 They need to clearly state publicly that drinking soda has been a significant contributor to the epidemic of overweight, heart disease and cancer in this country and is disease and death promoting.
 It is designed to be addicting and serving it to children is child abuse.
 What if the AAFP accepted funding from Phillip Morris and promoted smoking in moderation?
 I can’t resign my membership, I would lose board certification credentials.
 I could send them a letter, but what else should we do?